BlockResearchGroup/compas-RV/README.md

 # COMPAS RhinoVAULT

-Implementation of RhinoVAULT using COMPAS

-> [!NOTE]
-> This package contains the source code of the Rhino plugin RhinoVAULT.
-> Its functionality is meant to be used inside Rhino 8 only.
-> In any other environment it will simply not work.

 > [!WARNING]
 > This plugin is under active development,
 > and uses the still somewhat unstable CPython infrastructure